canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+##R2D19

+**Twitter:R2D19.  #100DaysOfCode #javascript #webpack #fullstack

 ##R2D17-18

-**Twitter:R2D15-16.
+**Twitter:R2D17-18.
 Into Javascript OOP patterns practicing SOLID with factories and composition.
 Started the bread an butter app for any new Javascriptian 🙃, yes a TODO app with my coding partner @selene  @microverseinc.
 This is fun.
 Yeah. #100DaysOfCode #javascript #webpack #fullstack

 ##R2D15-16